Quiz on The Rise and Fall of the Roman Empire

 Ans. (b)

-Who was the first Roman general to cross the Rubicon River, a pivotal act that marked the beginning of a civil war and the eventual rise of the Roman Empire?
+Who was the first Roman general to cross the Rubicon River, a pivotal act that marked the beginning of a civil war and the eventual rise of the Empire?

 (a) Julius Caesar